davehadley/watchoptical/README.md

 ```

 Run this setup script each time that you want to work with the package.
+It may be slow the first time that it is run, but it should run quickly.

 Build the package and dependencies with: